Luis3Fernando/Spoo-Game/README.md

 # SPOO GAME
 This is a small group project, carried out in the software engineering course, with the purpose of making an educational video game to teach addition to children who can't read yet.
+The code is open for use and modification under the MIT License.
+Please credit the authors and kindly notify us if you use or adapt the code.
 Thanks for reading

 ---